 Gamifying the workplace also has its downsides.
 Employees might show addiction to the game by going to work too early only to reach their weekly goals, sacrificing proper rest and work-life balance.
 This may cause burnout and might further affect the performance of employees negatively.
 Without proper monitoring, they can even “cheat” on their progress just to gain progress.

 To avoid these situations, employers should consider these measures in maintaining a fair game.

-- Restrict quota for each employee.
+- Restrict the quota for each employee.
 Be realistic with setting objectives and goals of the mechanics.
-Set a specific quota to each task based on the team’s previous performance.
+Set a specific quota for each task based on the team’s previous performance.
 This helps employers determine if an employee cheats on their statistics and prevent employee burnout.